mmbman/Katagiri/1984-05-11-Awakening-of-Faith-Talk-8.md

 But basically, [where] your fundamental way of thinking is placed, that is very important.
 And then your attitude is quite different; attitude is taken in a different way.
 I don’t know, this is a different characteristic of intellectual and not intellectual.
 Very systemized, very father-like and mother-like.
 We need both in human life; but always there is a difference, a little difference where you are standing.
 That is a fundamental way of thinking.

 So that’s why this is “the truth is called mind” and “the truth is called *mind of all sentient beings*”; it’s very important for us.
-And also the supermundane and mundane worlds are one, which is called *tathagatagarbha*.
+And also the supermundane and mundane worlds are one, which is called *tathāgatagarbha*.
 This is a very basic understanding of human life in Buddhism.

 Well, you can see the different ways in your life.